Camper Guidelines & FAQs

 Disciplinary Policy

-To ensure the safety of the campers and an orderly camp, the Camp Director reserves the right to dismiss any camper, without refund, for reasons of safety or inappropriate behavior.
-If a camper is dismissed from camp, the Camp Director will have the parent or guardian immediately pick up the camper from Camp Eagle.
+To ensure the safety of the campers and an orderly camp, the Camp Director or the Associate Pastor for Camp Ministries reserve the right to dismiss any camper, without refund, for reasons of safety, possession of any item on the “What Not To Bring” list, or inappropriate behavior.
+If a camper is dismissed from camp, the Camp Director or the Associate Pastor for Camp Ministries will have the parent or guardian immediately pick up the camper from Camp Eagle.
 Please carefully read all the information from this FAQs webpage and the Statement of Faith.
-By sending your camper to Camp Eagle, you are agreeing to cooperate in these areas and understand violations in these areas may result in the dismissal from Camp Eagle.
+By sending your camper to Camp Eagle, you are agreeing to cooperate in these areas and understand violations in these areas may result in dismissal from Camp Eagle.

-1. The camp Counselor addresses with the camper why we cannot break that rule.
+The camp Counselor addresses the camper on why we cannot break that rule.

-2. The camp Counselor takes time off of camp activities.
+The camp Counselor takes time off from camp activities.

-3. Upon repeated low-level infractions or one high-level infraction, the camp counselor takes the camper to talk with a director.
-Director and counselor, together, hand out a punishment (time off activity, or sitting out with the director).
-Speaking with a director is considered a “strike” on the camper’s record.
+Upon repeated low-level infractions or one high-level infraction, the camp counselor takes the camper to talk with a director or the Associate Pastor for Camp Eagle.
+The director (or the Associate Pastor of Camp Eagle) and the counselor, together, hand out a punishment (time off activity, or sitting out with the director or the Associate Pastor).
+Speaking with a director or the Associate Pastor for Camp Eagle is considered a “strike” on the camper’s record.

 Breakfasts